El Brujo: Post-Moche Era

 The abandonment of the Huacas at the end of the Early Intermediate Period could have been linked to the political instability and upheavals of the Southern sphere of the Moche.
 Some archaeologists also point out the extreme climatic events at the end of the Intermediate Period that could have led to the decline of the culture.
 However, the informations relating to the end of the period are limited.
 The Lambayeque Culture arose in the Chicama Valley around 900 A.D. before being successively incorporated in the Chimu and the Inca expansive empires.
 Nevertheless, The Brujo Archaeological Complex remained a ceremonial and funerary area dedicated to the collective memory.

 17th-century

-A 17th-century letter found during excavations at the site may contain translations of numbers written in Quingnam or Pescadora using the decimal system, the first physical evidence for the existence of these languages (if they are not different names for the same language).
+A 17th-century letter found during excavations at the site may contain translations of numbers written in Quingnam (sometimes known as Pescadora) using the decimal system, the first physical evidence for the existence of this language.
 Archaeologists believe that the language was influenced by Quechua, an ancient tongue still spoken by millions of people across the Andes.